NIRSpec – the Near-Infrared Spectrograph on JWST

 A highly modular optical design

 The optical design is based on an all reflective system comprising fourteen mirrors (two mirrors made of Zerodur and twelve of Silicon Carbide), all coated with a protective Silver layer.
-The quality of the optical train is state-of-the-art both in terms of reflectivity values, which are well above 97% for the mirror, and in terms of the wave-front error: the latter is only 180 nm RMS in total, equivalent to a diffraction limited performance of about 2.5 µm, when considering also the wave-front error contribution of the JWST telescope.
+The quality of the optical train is state-of-the-art both in terms of reflectivity values, which are well above 97% per mirror, and in terms of the wave-front error: the latter is only 180 nm RMS in total, equivalent to a diffraction limited performance of about 2.5 µm, when considering also the wave-front error contribution of the JWST telescope.

 The NIRSpec optical design is a highly modular system, featuring 3 three-mirror-anastigmat optics assemblies, and six main opto-mechanical systems, which can be integrated, aligned and tested independently.